- Chinese ginseng

 Panax ginseng is an herb native to East Asia and Russia.
 It is also cultivated for its medicinal properties and the root is widely used as a “Yang” tonic in traditional medicine (1).
 Patients take ginseng to improve athletic performance, strength and stamina, and as an immunostimulant.
 Some use it to treat diabetes, cancer, HIV/AIDS, and a variety of other conditions.
 Ginsenosides, the saponin glycosides, are thought responsible for Panax ginseng’s medicinal effects.
 They have both stimulatory and inhibitory effects on the CNS, alter cardiovascular tone, and increase humoral and cellular-dependent immunity (2).

-Ginseng has been used in the treatment of erectile dysfunction (4).
-It may increase the hypoglycemic effects of insulin and sulfonylureas as well as reduce insulin resistance in type II diabetic patients (5), and enhance immune response (19) (21).
+Ginseng has been used in the treatment of erectile dysfunction (4), has the potential to increase the hypoglycemic effects of insulin and sulfonylureas as well as reduce insulin resistance in type II diabetic patients (5), to enhance immune response (19) (21); and to benefit patients with pre-hypertension and hypertension (42).
 It was also shown to improve menopausal symptoms, and may positively affect cardiovascular health in postmenopausal women (30).
 Data from randomized clinical trials indicate that ginseng helps alleviate idiopathic chronic fatigue (33), and may alleviate cold hypersensitivity of hands and feet in women (39).

-Ginseng also has anticancer potential.
-In vitro studies indicate that ginsenosides have antiproliferative effects (25) (26).
-Data from epidemiological studies show improved survival and quality of life with ginseng use, in breast cancer patients (3); and inverse association between ginseng consumption and reduction in the risk of endometrial cancer in breast cancer survivors (38).
-In addition, two case-controlled studies of Korean subject indicate an association between consumption of a Panax ginseng extract with reduction in the incidence of all cancers (11) (12).
-Larger, well-designed studies are needed.
+Ginseng has been investigated for its anticancer potential as well.
+Ginsenosides showed antiproliferative effects in vitro (25) (26).
+Epidemiological data show improved survival and quality of life with ginseng use, in breast cancer patients (3); and inverse association between ginseng consumption and reduction in the risk of endometrial cancer in breast cancer survivors (38).
+In addition, two case-controlled studies indicate a positive association between consumption and reduction in the incidence of all cancers (11) (12).
+Randomized studies show safety and effectiveness of ginseng for reducing genotoxicity and improving quality of life in patients with epithelial ovarian cancer (43), but did not find any benefit in alleviating cancer-related fatigue in advanced cancer patients (44).